 Acknowledgements

-We acknowledge that this research was conducted on Qikiqtani Inuit land and thank the Qikiqtani Inuit Association and the communities of Resolute Bay and Grise Fiord for their support.
+We acknowledge that the research at Alexandra Fiord was conducted on Inuit-owned Land and thank the Qikiqtani Inuit Association and the communities of Resolute Bay and Grise Fiord for their support.
 The field research was conducted under research licenses from the Aurora Research Institute (Northwest Territories) from 1992 to 1998, and from the Nunavut Research Institute and the Nunavut Department of Environment from 1999 to 2015.
-We thank all the field assistants and graduate students for their help in collecting valuable data over this experiment.
+We thank all the field assistants, graduate students and postdocs for their help in collecting valuable data over the years of these experiments.
 We are grateful to the Polar Continental Shelf Program and the Royal Canadian Mounted Police for providing logistical support for all of the years of research at Alexandra Fiord.